fireflycons/tips-for-CKA-CKAD-CKS/README.md

 * You may have one additional browser tab open to view allowed documentation [CKA/CKAD](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-administrator-cka-and-certified-kubernetes-application-developer-ckad), [CKS](https://docs.linuxfoundation.org/tc-docs/certification/certification-resources-allowed#certified-kubernetes-security-specialist-cks).
 * You are allowed to use pre-created bookmarks to any page in the allowed documentation.
 * You will be penalised if you view a page with is *not* within the allowed documentation.
+* You do not need to hide or remove bookmarks not relevant to the exam, you just have to not use them.
+Best to arrange all your exam documentation under a single bookmark folder.

 # The Exam Portal